 Students will be called upon to be in committees that determine locations, fundraising, publicity, programming, exhibition and projection, and all other areas needed for a successful festival.
 The focus of the programming is on Indigenous film from Canada, and the class hopes to offer another avenue for practicing decolonization and providing a platform for under represented filmmakers and artists.

-Rules & Terms for Applicants
+Rules & Terms for Participating Filmmakers

 - Must be Canada-based and have an Indigenous person in a major creative role (director, writer, lead actor, editor, director of photography).

 - All ages and experiences levels are welcomed to submit.

 - Film format is Quicktime.

 Thursday, April 2 – Sunday, April 5.

 Friday, February 7, 2020 | 9:30 PM | The Portside Pub | 7 Alexander Street, Vancouver

 June 1, 2019 | 1:00 pm – 9:30 pm | Djavad Mowafaghian Cinema – SFU Goldcorp Centre for the Arts | 149 W. Hastings St. Vancouver

 IN THE NEWS